 “The Springbok team is our flagship brand and the on-field performances have a direct impact on the business of SA Rugby,” said Roux.

 “Following a very detailed review process of the 2017 season, I believe that we have managed to assemble a strong and experienced Springbok coaching and management staff.
+We are looking forward to see improved performances this season.”

 The first task awaiting Erasmus will be to prepare the Springboks for a once-off match against Wales in Washington DC and a tough three-Test series against England, currently ranked No 2 in the world.